feixuwu/UE4-IOS-IPV6/README.md

 the reason is the game is not support ipv6, it will stay on loading screen when they test under ipv6.

-I google and found almost no one give an answer, So I read the engine code, and finaly fix it, I test the game in my dns64/nat64 env.
+I google and found almost no one give an answer, So I read the engine code, and finaly fix it, I test the game in my dns64/nat64 env. the reason is the engine have a bug on ipv6 connect on ios, maybe the later new version engine(I use current 4.18.2) will fix it.

 So I share the code for every one who have the same problem: your game connect the dedicated server on the remote, and by default, you can not connect under ipv6.

-I test on Unreal Engine 4 4.18.2
+I test on Unreal Engine 4 4.18.2.

 # How to use it